dowlandaiello/eve/spec/eve.md

 ## Evolution

 In Eve, evolution is represented by the emergence of some environmentally or statistically superior particle.
-Furthermore, this "statistical superiority" is defined as the ability of a given particle to withstand "decay" longer than its peers.
+In the context of a simulation, statistical superiority generally refers to the ability of a given particle to withstand "decay" longer than its peers.

 ### Terminology